Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Fixed bug where the AC and AB on NPC sheets was reset to the PC sheet value when the sheet was opened.
 * Updated image.
+* Spelling corrections.
+* Added shock damage to weapons, only shows if a stat is entered.
+* Removed field for magazines in weapons.

 ### 1.5.0